Sharing Great Strategies

 LLC.
 All Rights Reserved.

-advice specific to your life situation.
-SectorSurfer is
+investment advice specific to your life situation.
+SectorSurfer

-algorithmic market analysis tool that produces trade signals according
+is solely an algorithmic strategy analysis tool that produces

-to the set of funds provided for analysis.
+trade signals according to the set of funds you provide to it